Distributed Gravwell Webserver#

 The datastore server#

 Gravwell uses a separate server process called the datastore to keep webservers in sync.
-It can run on its own machine or it can share a server with a webserver.
+It must run on its own machine; it cannot share a server with a Gravwell webserver or indexer.
 Fetch the datastore installer from the downloads page, then run it on the machine which will contain the datastore.

 Configuring the datastore server#